fpjohnston/TECO-64/doc/file.md

 ### Alternate Command Forms

-All of the commands that open files, and use text arguments to specify a file name, can be modified with both at-signs and colons, as shown in the table below, using ER as an illustration.
+All of the commands that open files, and use text arguments to specify a file name, can be modified with both at signs and colons, as shown in the table below, using ER as an illustration.

 | Command | Description |